What is Control 5.7 – Threat Intelligence?

 Information security threats are risks related to the confidentiality, integrity and availability of information used in an organisation.
 These are potential danger points to a firm’s information or information system that could lead to unauthorised access, change or destruction of sensitive data or disruption of business processes.

 Information security threats can be internal or external.
-Internal threats come from within an organization while external threats originate from outside the organisation.
+Internal threats come from within an organisation while external threats originate from outside the organisation.

 Attributes Table